-Special function modules are available to provide:
+Special function modules are also available to provide:

 Telephone Modem Interface - plug-in modules that contain integral low power 2400 Baud or 14.4 Kbaud telephone modems.
-These modules allow for direct connection to standard telephone lines for data transfer, reprogramming, and control...all from a remote PC running HyperWare.
+These modules allow for direct connection to standard telephone lines for data transfer, reprogramming, and control...all from a remote PC running HyperWare (not supported by OMP-MNL model).

 PCMCIA Memory Card Interface - plug-in module provides a socket and interface circuitry for removable PCMCIA memory card support.
-When utilized, the OM-320 stores data to the credit card sized PCMCIA card.
+When utilized, the OMP-MODL stores data to the credit card sized PCMCIA card.
 At any time, the card can be unplugged from its socket and carried or shipped to a another site where the data can be downloaded to a PC.
-Advantages of the PCMCIA card include massive data storage capability, easily transportable data, and field data collection by non-technical staff.
+Advantages of the PCMCIA card include massive data storage capability, easily transportable data, field data collection by non-technical staff, and reprogramming of field units via card.